 If someone is under the age of 65 and suffers from a chronic disease (lung, liver, kidney disease, cancer, autoimmune disease), or above 65, there is a higher risk of developing pneumococcal pneumonia, meningitis and bloodstream infections.
 The pneumococcal vaccine is therefore recommended for these sections of the population.

-Epidemic meningitis caused by the Neisseria meningitides bacteria is a risk both for infants and adolescents and young adults.
-20% of this age group carries the bacterium in the throat area, and this is transmitted to a susceptible person by close contact (droplet infection).
+Epidemic meningitis caused by the Neisseria meningitides bacteria is a risk both for infants and adolescents.
+Around 20% of this age group carries the bacterium in the throat area, and it is transmitted to a susceptible person by close contact (droplet infection).
 Factors related to young people’s lifestyles can increase the possibility of droplet infection (e.g. parties, festivals, dormitories).
-The disease is serious: the death rate is high and even if the patient recovers, they often suffer permanent damage.
-The incidence of different strains of Neisseria meningitides varies from place to place, meaning that the choice of the choice of recommended vaccine is determined according to geography.
+The disease is serious: the death rate is high and even when patients recover, they often suffer permanent damage.
+The incidence of different strains of Neisseria meningitides varies from place to place, so the choice of recommended vaccine is determined according to geography.

 Human papilloma virus vaccine